fluxendd/fluxend/README.md

-  routes      List all registered API routes seed        Seed the database with initial data server      Start the Fluxton API server make:model  Creates a new model file in the models directory udb.stats   Pull stats from given database udb.restart Restart all PostGREST instances
+  routes      List all registered API routes seed        Seed the database with initial data server      Start the Fluxton API server udb.stats   Pull stats from given database udb.restart Restart all PostGREST instances